Tidal stream generator: Commercial plans

+Magallanes Renovables, Nova Innovation, and Orbital Marine Power have all been awarded Contracts for Difference to install a total of 24 MW grid-connected tidal power at the EMEC Fall of Warness site.

+In France, two projects are proposed at Raz Blanchard.
+The 17.5 MW FloWatt project developed by HydroQuest and Qair is expected to be commissioned in 2026.
+Normandie Hydroliennes is planning a 12 MW project with four Proteus Marine Renewables AR3000 turbines.

+Historical plans

+There have been many abandoned or postponed tidal stream projects, a selection of which are summarised here.
-In November 2007, British company Lunar Energy announced that, in conjunction with E.ON, they would be building the world's first deep-sea tidal energy farm off the coast of Pembrokeshire in Wales.
-It will provide electricity for 5,000 homes.

-Eight underwater turbines, each 25 metres long and 15 metres high, are to be installed on the sea bottom off St David's peninsula.
-Construction is due to start in the summer of 2008 and the proposed tidal energy turbines, described as "a wind farm under the sea", should be operational by 2010.
-However, it has gone into administration less than a year after developing and testing a 400KW turbine known as DeltaStream in 2015.
-Lunar Energy dissolved in 2019.
+In November 2007, British company Lunar Energy announced that, in conjunction with E.ON, they would be building the world's first deep-sea tidal energy farm off the coast of Pembrokeshire in Wales; expected to provide electricity for 5,000 homes.
+Eight underwater turbines, each 25 metres long and 15 metres high, were to be installed on the sea bottom off St David's peninsula.
+Construction was due to start in the summer of 2008, operational by 2010.
+Lunar Energy was dissolved in 2019.

 Alderney Renewable Energy Ltd was granted a licence in 2008 and is planning to use tidal turbines to extract power from the notoriously strong tidal races around Alderney in the Channel Islands.
 It is estimated that up to 3 GW could be extracted.
-This would not only supply the island's needs but also leave a considerable surplus for export, using a France-Alderney-Britain cable (FAB Link) which is expected to go online by 2020.
+This would not only supply the island's needs but also leave a considerable surplus for export, using a France-Alderney-Britain cable (FAB Link) which was expected to go online by 2020.
 This agreement was terminated in 2017.

+In 2010, RWE's npower announced that it is in partnership with Marine Current Turbines to build a 10 MW tidal farm of SeaGen S tidal turbines off the coast of Anglesey in Wales, near the Skerries, with planning permission given in 2013.
+The array was expected to be fully operational by 2015, however the project was shelved in 2016 after Marine Current Turbines was acquired by SIMEC Atlantis Energy.

+In 2015, Welsh companies Tidal Energy Ltd (TEL) and Eco2 aimed to deploy a commercial scale demonstration project, with nine turbines at St Davids Head.
+However, TEL went into administration less than a year after developing and testing the 400 kW DeltaStream turbine in 2015.